mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 cp ~/Dropbox/signature.pdf .
 ```

 After this, I'm all set.
-Now I can open `letter.md` in Vim and write my letter in markdown (let's pretend that it's 1867 and I'm Friedrich Nietzsche writing to his pen pal Carl Freiherr von Gersdorff):
+Now I can open `letter.md` in Vim and write my letter in Markdown (let's pretend that it's 1867 and I'm Friedrich Nietzsche writing to his pen pal Carl Freiherr von Gersdorff):

     Dear Friend,